-9. All advance directives are powers of attorney for personal care.
+13. All advance directives are powers of attorney for personal care.

 THIS IS NOT TRUE.
-The term "advance directive" is a generic term that applies to any kind of document or other means of communicating wishes with respect to future treatment or health care.
-Section 5 of the HCCA states that wishes may be expressed in a power of attorney for personal care, in a form prescribed by the regulations (no such form exists to date), in any other written form, orally or in any other manner.
+The term "advance directive" is a generic term that applies to any kind of document or other means of communicating wishes in respect to future treatment or health care.
+Section 5 of the HCCA states that wishes may be expressed in a power of attorney for personal care, in a form prescribed by the regulations (to date no such form exists), in any other written form, orally or in any other manner.
 For example, some people may choose to express their wishes by audio or videotape.

-A POAPC is a document by which a person names a SDM for personal decisions.
+A power of attorney for personal care is a document by which a person names a substitute decision-maker for personal decisions.
 Personal decisions are decisions in respect to health care, nutrition, shelter, safety, clothing and hygiene.
 For a document to be a power of attorney for personal care, it must meet the technical requirements as listed in the Substitute Decisions Act.
+It must name a person to act as attorney and must be properly witnessed.
+The document must also have been executed by the grantor when the grantor was capable of giving a power of attorney for personal care in order for it to be valid.

-For instance, it must name a person to act as attorney.
-The grantor of the POAPC may name more than one attorney to act jointly (together) or severally (all named attorneys have equal authority so they may act either together or separately).
-The grantor may also provide for substitute attorneys in the event that the named attorney or attorneys are not available, willing or able to act at the necessary time.
+The grantor of the power of attorney for personal care may name more than one attorney to act jointly (together) or severally (can act separately and all attorneys so named have the equal authority to act).
+The grantor may also provide for substitute attorneys in the event that the named attorney or attorneys are not available, willing or able to act as attorney at the necessary time.
 The substitute attorneys may replace the original attorneys if the named attorneys resign.